andywer/plow/README.md

       - ./seeds:/seeds
 ```

-Now every time you run `docker-compose up` your database will automatically have all migrations and seeds applied! 🚀
+Now every time you run `docker-compose up` your database will automatically have all migrations and seeds applied! :rocket:

 Note that we assume you have a local `migrations` and a `seeds` directory that we can mount into the container and that you have a `.env` file next to your docker-compose file: